3cqs-coder/SymBot/docs/README.md

 8. Open a web browser and type: http://127.0.0.1:3000

 Mongo Express is also installed which can be used to access MongoDB visually by opening a web browser to  http://127.0.0.1:3010

+## Upgrading

+When upgrading to a new version of SymBot it is recommended to follow the basic steps below.

+1. Stop all running SymBot instances
+	- If using **pm2** suggested in the installation above, you can type: `pm2 stop ecosystem.config.js` in a command line terminal
+2. Make a backup of the directory to where all current SymBot files are located
+3. Extract new SymBot files to existing directory
+4. Copy existing configuration files from backup created previously
+5. Compare parameters in the new SymBot configuration files such as **app.json** to existing files if any have been added or removed.
+Any changes must be added to existing configurations or this may cause SymBot to not start or run properly
+6. Type: `npm install` to ensure all modules are installed properly
+7. Start SymBot and verify the new version is running
+8. Monitor logs for a few minutes either on the console, log files, or the web portal to ensure everything is operating as before

 ## Configuration